VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/lowlvl.md

 - generates a template markdown file for the article if PUBLISHED is TRUE and no file for it exists,

-- generates a html file from the markdown if PUBLISHED is TRUE and no html exists then updates TEDIT, TPUB
+- generates a HTML file from the markdown if PUBLISHED is TRUE and no HTML exists then updates TEDIT, TPUB

-- remove the html file if PUBLISHED is FALSE and an html file for it exists,
+- remove the HTML file if PUBLISHED is FALSE and an HTML file for it exists,

 however, every time this will still need checked to monitor the md for changes, using ionotify

-- generates a new html from the markdwon if PUBLISHED is TRUE and md has changed then updates TEDIT
+- generates a new HTML from the markdown if PUBLISHED is TRUE and md has changed, then updates TEDIT

-- if markdown is removed, the html file should be as well
+- if markdown is removed, the HTML file should be as well

 ### What are we going to do?